 Before boarding your cruise or starting your island hopping, you can spend a few days in Puerto Ayora, from where several snorkeling spots can be accessed.

-Shore snorkeling in Puerto Ayora is decent, but you can try Playa de Los Alemanes, located in front of the Finch Bay Hotel.
-There is also Tortuga Bay, a 1.5-mile walk from the city.
+The best shore snorkeling in Puerto Ayora is found at Playa de la Estación, but you can also try Playa de Los Alemanes, located in front of the Finch Bay Hotel, or Tortuga Bay, a 1.5-mile walk from town.

-These two locations can, however, have bad underwater visibility because of the nearby mangroves.
+These two alternative locations can, however, have bad underwater visibility because of the nearby mangroves.

 Las Grietas, south of Puerto Ayora, is a natural pool that can be reached after a short walk.
 It is only accessible with a guide.
 Its rocky seabed is gorgeous, but you’ll see almost no fish.